JanBurp/FlexyAdmin/readme.txt

 Make sure .htaccess exists (is hidden) or rename htaccess.htaccess to .htaccess.
 Set your database information in /site/config/database.php and /site/config/database_local.php

+== FILERIGHTS ==
+These sites/maps needs to be writeable
+- robots.txt  	(once to create the link to sitemap.xml)
+- sitemap.xml
+- bulk_upload
+- site/stats
+- site/assets/lists
+- site/assets/_thumbcache
+- site/assets/* (all the maps that have uploadable files)

 == DATABASE ==
 Use the latest demo database from /db/ if you start.
 If you need it, change the database.
 Log in as admin/admin or user/user